osama-hosni/css-project/README.md

 # css-project
 Full Stack Web Development Boot Camp
+Project-3:	Stylized Personal Website-CSS

 Project Objectives

-1. Make external css folder/file directory and link the backbone html index file
+1. Make an external css folder/file directory and link the backbone html index file
 2. Use Favicon
 3. Use of HTML DIVS
 4. Use of css display, positioning